 There was a legal case in Athens that is famous for illustrating Socrates’ moral qualities.
 After one naval battle, when violent waves and weather made it almost impossible to turn back, the victorious generals abandoned their dead (who went unburied and without the honors they deserved) and abandoned surviving sailors in foundering ships as well.

 Instead, the generals pursued the fleeing Spartan navy.
 Socrates was a member of the boule, the Athenian council of citizens.
 Determined to stand on principle rather than be swayed by popular opinion, in the face of threats of excommunication or death, he held out alone against a trial he considered unconstitutional.
 He blocked the vote until his turn as a member of the council came to an end, after which the generals who had not fled were condemned to death.

 After the end of The Peloponnesian War and the dissolution of democracy, Athens was governed by the Thirty Tyrants.
 Socrates was one of their hardest critics and often came in conflict with them, and especially with his one-time friend and former student, Crito of Alopece.

 The Thirty Tyrants responded to people they considered a threat to their tyranny by confiscating property and condemning rebellious citizens to death.
 Socrates often collided with the Thirty Tyrants and refused to accept their authority, a position which played a key role in his being sentenced to death.

-Socrates is one of the world’s most enigmatic but most admired people.
-Just like Jesus, this great philosopher didn’t leave behind a single written word.
+Socrates is one of the world’s most enigmatic but most admired people, but this philosopher didn’t leave behind a single written word.
 All we know about his philosophical quests and teachings comes to us through other greats of that era – Aristotle, Xenophon, and of course Plato, whose accounts are considered the most credible and accurate of all.

 ‘Xanthippe pours water over Socrates’ by Luca Giordano ( public domain )